openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 off(type: 'touchOutside', callback?: Callback&lt;void&gt;): void

-Disables listening for click events outside this window.
+Unsubscribes from the click event outside this window.

 **System API**: This is a system API.